weaviate/weaviate-io/_posts/blog/2022-09-13-Why-is-Vector-Search-so-fast.md

 *[Figure 4 - Proximity graph-based ANN search]*

 Check out [Weaviate ANN benchmarks](/developers/weaviate/current/benchmarks/ann.html){:target="_blank"} to see how HNSW performed on realistic large-scale datasets.
 You can use it to compare the tradeoffs between recall, QPS, latency, and import time.<br/>
-You will find it interesting to see, that Weaviate can maintain can be very high recall rates (>95%), whilst maintaining high throughput and low latency (both in milliseconds).
+You will find it interesting to see, that Weaviate can maintain very high recall rates (>95%), whilst keeping high throughput and low latency (both in milliseconds).
 That is exactly what you need for fast, but reliable vector search!

 ## Summary
 A quick recap: